jakob-schuster/restrander-vignette/README.md

 #### Output statistics

-On your terminal, you'll see some header information confirming the inputs to Restrander, and also some stats underneath.
-These stats are useful, as they quantify the read orientations and artefact presence in the input data, as well as indicating how well Restrander performed.

-The exact results may look slightly different, but they should be similar to this:
+On your terminal, underneath the diagnostic information about Restrander, you'll see some output stats.
+They should look similar to this:

 ```json
 {